scott-mewett/collector/docs/minimum-requirements/rbac.md

 This document provides information related to the minimum requirements for running RealTheory with your cluster

 ## RBAC
-RBAC, role-based access control (RBAC) is a method of regulating access to computer or network resources based on the roles of individual users within your organization.
+RBAC, role-based access control is a method of regulating access to computer or network resources based on the roles of individual users within your organization.

-The RealTheory collector requires specific RBAC access in order to successfully install it within your cluster.
+In order to successfully install the RealTheory collector within your cluster, you will require specific RBAC access; specifically you will require the ability to create a service account, cluster role, cluster role binding and a deployment.

 ## How do I check if I have the required access to install the collector?